 • Passed an Energy Benchmarking and Transparency Ordinance in 2017 for commercial buildings over 25,000 square feet.
 This is estimated to reduce air pollution by 29 tons annually.

 • Adopted the C-PACE program (Commercial Property Assessed Clean Energy) to help buildings finance energy efficiency and renewable projects.

 • Built the nation’s first Net Zero energy Public Safety Building.

-  • Installed on-site solar at a dozen municipal buildings and introduced the City’s first solar farm.
+• Installed on-site solar at a over dozen municipal buildings and introduced the City’s first solar farm.

 • Performed energy audits and implemented energy efficiency improvements at all City buildings.